Yongzhang

-Aisin Gioro Yongzhang (永璋; 15 July 1735 – 26 August 1760) was the Qianlong Emperor's third son by Consort Chun.
+Yongzhang (永璋; 15 July 1735 – 26 August 1760) was the Qianlong Emperor's third son by Consort Chun.

 Life

 Yongzhang was born in the Manor of Prince Bao on 15 July 1735 as the third son of Prince Bao of the First Rank, Hongli.
 His mother, Lady Su, held a title of mistress (庶福晋).

-Yongzhang was not partucularily excellent in horse riding because of lung disease, typical for his sister and mother.
+Yongzhang was not particularly excellent in horse riding because of lung disease, typical for his sister and mother.
 Some sources claim that his mother suffered from hemoptysis.
 When Yongzhang was critically ill at the age of 15, Qianlong Emperor ordered lamas to pray for him.
 In 1748, he was tasked with overseeing the mourning of Empress Xiaoxianchun.
 Yongzhang was removed from the succession list together with his brother Yonghuang for his behavior during the funeral.

 In 1759, the Imperial Noble Consort Chunhui fell sick in the Chengde Mountain Resort.
 Yongzhang brought his mother back to Beijing.
 He died a year later and was posthumously honoured with the title "Prince Xun of the Second Rank".